Old-Fashioned Donuts with Cinnamon-Sugar (video)

 Instructions

-8. As soon as the donuts are cooled enough to handle (but still warm), remove from pan and coat in cinnamon-sugar.
+- As soon as the donuts have cooled enough to handle (but still warm), remove from pan and coat in cinnamon-sugar.
 Set on a wire rack to cool.

 Tip – If you have any trouble with the cinnamon-sugar sticking, lightly brush the donuts with a bit of melted butter and that should help.